sudmed/KodeKloud/Ansible Facts Gathering/task.md

 Note: Do not create a separate role for this task, just add all of the changes in index.yml playbook.

-## 1. Go to the folder and create inventory & playbook files
+## 1. Go to the folder and create playbook file
 `cd /home/thor/playbooks/`

 `ll`